Special Operations Executive: Sea

+Boats and Submarines

-SOE also experienced difficulties with the Royal Navy, who were usually unwilling to allow SOE to use its submarines or motor torpedo boats to deliver agents or equipment.
+SOE also experienced difficulties with the Royal Navy, who were usually unwilling to allow SOE to use its motor torpedo boats or submarines to deliver agents or equipment.
 Submarines were regarded as too valuable to risk within range of enemy coastal defences.
 They could also carry only small numbers of agents, in great discomfort, and could disembark stores only in small dinghies or canoes, which made it difficult to land large quantities of equipment.
 SOE nevertheless used them in the Indian Ocean where the distances made it impracticable to use any smaller craft.

 The vessels used by SOE during the early part of the war were clandestine craft such as fishing boats or caiques.
 They could pass muster as innocent local craft and carry large quantities of stores.
 They also had the advantage of being largely outside Admiralty control.
 However, SOE's first small craft organisation, which was set up in the Helford estuary in Cornwall, suffered from obstruction from SIS, which had a similar private navy nearby.
-Eventually, in spring 1943, the Admiralty created a Deputy Director of Operations (Irregular), to superintend all such private navies.
+Eventually, in spring 1943, the Admiralty created a Deputy Director of Operations (Irregular) to superintend all such private navies.
 This officer turned out to be the former commander of SIS's craft in the Helford estuary, but his successor in charge of SIS's Helford base cooperated much better with SOE's flotilla.
-While SIS and SOE (and MI9) landed and embarked several dozen agents, refugees and Allied aircrew, it was impossible to transport large quantities of arms and equipment inland from beaches in heavily patrolled coastal areas, until France was almost liberated.
+While SIS, SOE and, MI9 landed, and embarked several dozen agents, refugees and Allied aircrew, it was impossible to transport large quantities of arms and equipment inland from beaches in heavily patrolled coastal areas, until France was almost liberated.
+SOE also had use of HMS Fidelity, a disguised armed merchant ship operated by an independent group of displaced Frenchmen, led by Lt.
+Commander Jack Langlais.
+Together with Belgian agent Albert Guérisse, founder of the Pat O'Leary escape route, Fidelity undertook several clandestine missions in the western Mediterranean in 1941.